erikayi/twittwit/README.md

 * Although, there are some exceptions that not all of the least popular tweets are retweets.

-* Find out that the popular tweets are mostly teasers, the music video-making process, and the new album's advertisements.
+* Find out that the popular tweets are the latest news related to COVID-19, teasers, the music video-making process, the new album's advertisements, the latest news related to the artist groups, etc.

+* **Favorite Counts = Hearts = Popularity Counts**

 # BTS Tweet Scraping